ajbraus/wdi-homework/angular-routing-challenges.md

 ## Base Challenges

 **Objective 1: Add multiple views to your todo app using `ng-route`**
-1. Add a navbar to your layout template (`index.html`) that will navigate between your home page and your new programming page.
+1. Add a navbar to your layout template (`index.html`) that will navigate between your home page and your new about us page.
 Use `ng-href` to make links to your other pages.
 1. Add another route to the URL `/about-us` with a template `about-us.html` and just put your name in the template.
 Don't include a controller for this page because it is static.

 **Objective 2: Create a restful routing for a resource**